Toshik1978/kindlewisper/README.md

 KindleWisper
 ============

+This version based on [KindleWisper](https://github.com/knigophil/KindleWisper) by knigophil.
+Repository cleaned from all not-mandatory files, and works find on macOS.

 Sending Kindle books and optionally stamped covers to device via USB (based on **KindleButler version 0.1**).
 If cover is missing from the book KindleWisper creates default cover and stamps it with author(s) name(s) and book title.